imneonizer/imstream/Readme.md

 Woah!
 I didn't believed on my eyes, well it's True.

+Note:- If you are showing frames you can terminate is by pressing ``q`` key on your keyboard.

 **I was running this Test on:**

 - Lenovo Think Pad X240